yogamandayu/extended-vigenere-cipher/README.md

 1. Plaintext
 2. Key
 3. UKey (integer)
-4. Random vigenere table (optional).
-Standard vigenere table can be used, but if you want to implement separated table for encrypt and decrypt you have to read the Yumnam's journal.
+4. Random vigenere table from Yumnam's journal.
 You can use this code for generating Yumnam's table.

 ```
 et, dt, err = table.GenerateYumnamTable(3, table.DefaultCharset(), true)